damanikjosh/flightpandas/README.md

 # FlightPandas

+> **Notice**: This library is still under heavy development.
+Features and APIs may change.

 FlightPandas is a Python library for processing, analyzing, and visualizing flight trajectory data using Pandas and GeoPandas.
 It provides an intuitive interface for working with individual flights, grouped flight data, and time series operations.